philspitler/spitfire-express/README.md

 create and read for single level nested resources

-###Notes:
-While single level nesting of resources is limiting, with multiple calls, one should be able to get any related information needed.
-If it turns out to be too limiting or intensive, adjustments can be made at that time.

 ###General Usage
 Mount it to a route and give it a database name or connection string.